Frequently asked questions.

 Will transportation be provided?

-Transportation will be provided for all main events, including the welcome party, ceremony, reception, and pool party for guests staying at Montage Los Cabos and Bahia Hotel & Beach House.
+Transportation will be provided for most events, including the welcome party, ceremony, and reception for guests staying at Montage Los Cabos and Bahia Hotel & Beach House.
 For airport transfers and any additional outings, guests are responsible for arranging their own transportation.
-We recommend booking through a trusted shuttle, private car service, or Uber.
+We recommend booking through Optic Transportation, directly with your hotel’s concierge team, or Uber.

 What’s the weather like in Cabo?